zainhoda/zainhoda.github.io/README.md

 The newsletter button links to `https://zainhoda.substack.com/subscribe`.
 The “Let’s talk” buttons use `booking_url` in `_config.yaml` to open `https://cal.com/zainhoda/30min`.
 Direct email contact remains `zain@vanna.ai`.

+## Search and social previews

+`_includes/seo.html` renders unique search titles and descriptions, canonical URLs, Open Graph tags, and large X/Twitter cards. `_includes/structured-data.html` adds Person, WebSite, and page/article JSON-LD.
+The 404 page is marked `noindex`; `/robots.txt` points crawlers to `/sitemap.xml`.

+The homepage uses `assets/og/zain-hoda.jpg`; the writing archive and articles use `assets/og/writing.jpg`.
+Both are optimized 1200 × 630 JPEGs.
+Generation prompts are saved in `scripts/og-prompts.md`.

+Add a specific `description` to each post.
+Override `seo_title`, `social_image`, and `social_image_alt` in front matter when needed.
+For images with different dimensions or formats, also set `social_image_width`, `social_image_height`, and `social_image_type`.
+Published article URLs stay unchanged.

+Run `python3 scripts/check-seo.py` after a production build to check all public pages, structured data, image files, and sitemap coverage.
+Metadata follows the [Open Graph protocol](https://ogp.me/) and [Google's profile page documentation](https://developers.google.com/search/docs/appearance/structured-data/profile-page).

+For search indexing, verify this domain in Google Search Console and submit `https://zain-hoda.com/sitemap.xml`.
+Sitemap discovery and metadata do not guarantee indexing or rankings; no Search Console submission has been made by this repository setup.

 ## GitHub Pages and the domain

 This site uses GitHub Pages' native Jekyll build from the `main` branch and root directory.
 No separate Node build or workflow is needed.
 Pushes to `main` publish automatically.